DBInstance

 in the Amazon RDS User Guide.

-PostgreSQL
+RDS for PostgreSQL

 For information, see Amazon RDS for PostgreSQL versions and extensions (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts)